ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 factories is to provide a structured object-oriented way to represent those arguments.

 An abstract base class (`JSONInput`) defines what is expected from a JSON input (return a string or a dictionary, create a copy of itself with some values changed, etc.).
 Through a concrete implementation of this class, one can specify how to generate this JSON (e.g., accessing your own test data folders, associating keywords to each or your specific input, through a hardcoded dictionary, etc.).
+A few ready-to-use implementations are provided in the `inputs` folder.

+We chose to use this infrastructure because a JSON input, normally, can be represented in many ways (a string, a dictionary, a reference to a file, etc.) and we want a consistent way to represent it in the test harness context.
+Moreover, sometimes we want to be able to deal with guaranteed and validated input (e.g., when we set the initial default inputs), sometimes we want to explicitly handle the case of un-valid input (e.g., for un-happy paths tests) and sometimes we want to just ignore that (an action that just sends a commands wants to deal the same way with valid and invalid inputs).

 This solution is inspired by various creational design patterns, such as [FACTORY METHOD](https://refactoring.guru/design-patterns/factory-method),